BuffaloBadger/RE_Basics/TO_DO.md

 * Add link for reporting errors
 * Revise any tables or text where scientific notation uses E to use x 10^x instead.
 * Change code blocks that source fmt_tibble_col.R to use the copy in the Code folder.
+* In each chapter, describe the differences in the analytical procedures for the chapter problems under the examples header. (e.g. in example 1 the reactor response is known and the input needed to cause that response is requested while in example 2, the input is known and the response is requested.)

 Part 1 - Basic Information
 * Change format of examples in chapters 1 through 3 to match chapter 5.